Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Dataset Construction

-Following the creation of the TURL dataset \cite{turl}, we also extract a high quality subset of relational tables, by identifying tables that have a subject column.
+Following the creation of the TURL dataset \cite{turl}, we extract a high quality subset of relational tables from the WikiTable corpus \cite{tabel}, by identifying tables that have a subject column.
 The subject column must be located in the first two columns of the table and contains unique entities which are treated as subject entities.
-Moreover, with the intention to create a dataset with complex tables we only retain tables that have: (1) between 2 and 20 columns; (2) at least 3 rows; (3) 90\% linked cells and (4) an average of at least 2 links per cell.
-We further filter out the tables with empty or undesirable captions, such as "External Links", "References" and "Sources".
-This results in a dataset of $62063$ tables.
-We refer to this dataset as \emph{relational tables}.
+Moreover, with the intention to create a dataset with complex tables we only retain tables that have: at least 3 rows, 3 columns and at least one column where 90\% of the cells have an average of at least 2 entities with surface links.
+We further filter out the tables with undesirable captions, such as ``External Links'', ``References'' and ``Sources''.
+The resulting dataset is consisting of $62395$ tables.
+Throughout the labeling process, we remove $1160$ tables for which none of the linked entities could be labeled.
+Consequently, the final Wiki-TabNER dataset consists of $61235$ NER labeled tables.

-The subset \emph{relational tables} already provides a high quality dataset of complex tables.
-However, in order to make this dataset suitable for the table NER and EL tasks, we further process it.